or scroll for handy tips and a little nostalgia.

 - Add remaining dry ingredients to bowl and stir to combine.

-- Melt butter and add to dry ingredients.
+- Add melted butter to dry ingredients.
 Mix well.

 - Cook for 20 minutes.